GOMC-WSU/GOMC/README.md

 9. Click `Open Project` after CMake finishes generating the project.
 10. Using the solution in the IDE, build GOMC per the IDE's standard release compilation/executable generation methods.

-> NOTES You can also use CMake from the Windows command line if its directory is added to the PATH environment variable.
+> NOTE: You can also use CMake from the Windows command line if its directory is added to the PATH environment variable.

 ## Executing GOMC: